ychigiji/CSC212Sorting/README.md

 ### (20) MergeSort with P6 Doubly-Linked List.

 Take your implementation of the Doubly-Linked List from P6 and implement MergeSort using that interface.
 Partial credit will be given for a solution that uses an alternate list from P6.
+Partial credit will be given for only using it for the partial parts of MergeSort.
+Think about how you will split lists in half (for the recursive method) -- a new functionality for DoublyLinkedList for this assignment.
+The iterative method does not have this requirement.